Your FICO Small Business Score is an Important Number

 The FICO SBSS score offers specific market-specific models for enhanced decision making.

 One model is an agricultural lending and leasing model.
-Another model is used specifically in Canada.
+Another model is in specific use in Canada.
 And the SBSS score insights provide support for D&B’s Small Business Risk Insight (SBRI) and the Small Business Financial Exchange (SBFE).

 SBSS models are validated for term loans, lines of credit, and commercial cards all the way up to $1 million.

 This helps credit issuers making evaluations for larger transactions.
-If you are applying for bank financing of $1 million or below, chances are good that your SBSS score is being evaluated.
+If you are applying for bank financing of $1 million or below, chances are good that they are checking your SBSS score.

-#3 How Lenders Choose What Data Goes Into Your Score
+#3 How Lenders Choose Which Data Goes Into Your Score

 SBSS gives small business credit issuers different combinations of data to evaluate the risk of a business.

-This is a highly intelligent score because it automatically goes from one business bureau to another in whatever order or priority the credit issuer chooses to generate a score.
+This is a highly intelligent score.
+That is because it automatically goes from one business bureau to another in whatever order or priority the credit issuer chooses to generate a score.
 So if a lender prefers the D&B Paydex score as the default, the SBSS pulls that data set.

 If there isn’t enough info to generate a score, it then automatically checks another business score such as the Experian Intelliscore, or it can even move on to the Equifax commercial data.